 How to Avoid Ancillary Probate in Florida

 So how can out of state residents or foreigners who own real estate located in Florida avoid ancillary probate in Florida?
-There are really only four options:
+There are really only four options, putting the property in joint ownership, listing it as a business entity owner, using an enhanced life estate deed, and placing the property in a trust.

 What Should You Do?